optiminimalist/pyresume/README.md

-xml-resume
+XML-Resume
 ==========

-XML Schema for resumes
+== XML Schema for resumes